flohessling/.dotfiles/readme.md

 dot config --local status.showUntrackedFiles no
 ```

-The config option hides all untracked files in `$HOME` and makes `git status` actually usable.
+The config option hides all untracked files in `$HOME` and makes `dot status` actually usable.

 ### Install homebrew and packages